-Description: Largest of Britain’s shrews.
-Long pointed snout, small ears, tiny eyes.
-Fur is short, dense, velvety and jet black on the upper surface of the body, usually greyish white/ yellowish underneath.
+Description: The water shrew is the largest of Britain’s shrews.
+They have a long pointed snout, small ears, and tiny eyes.
+The fur is short, dense, velvety and jet black on the upper surface of the body, and usually greyish white/ yellowish underneath.
 Most have a tuft of white hairs on ears and white hairs around eyes.
 Distinctive stiff white hairs on the margins of the feet, and underside of the tail forming a keel.

 Size: 67-96mm, tail 45-77mm.

 Lifespan: Short lives lasting no more than about 19 months.

 Origin & Distribution: The water shrew is found throughout mainland Britain but is probably rather local in northern Scotland.
 They are present on many of our larger islands, including the Isle of Wight, Anglesey, Arran, Skye and Mull but is absent from Ireland, the Scillies and Channel Islands.
 They are semi-aquatic and is most often found in habitats close to water, including the banks of streams, rivers, ponds, drainage ditches, reed-beds and fens.
 They are particularly numerous at water-cress beds.
 Occasionally they are found far from water in rough grasslands, scrub, woodlands and hedgerows, usually as young are dispersing.
 They have low populations densities compared with most small mammals.